InstaZDLL/Besson_Ethan_info1a_164_2023/README.md

 2. [x] Add the option to add content to the table in the `marques.html`.
 3. [x] Correct the code of the delete button in the `marques.html` and modify the `main.py` for create the sql request.
 4. [ ] ~~Add the option to recover button for restoring the previous database.~~
-5. [ ] Add an image in the footer.
+5. [ ] Add an image in the footer.🔜
 6. [ ] ~~Add functionality to the filter button in `materiel.html`.~~
 7. [x] Add a tag table to the editing panel. 🔄
 8. [x] Add functionality to the two remaining buttons in `categorie.html`.